Support for Families and Friends

 - Adult Children of Alcoholics (29)

 - Denial, Enabling (14)

 - Children of Alcoholics (19)

 By the time family members ask this question, the drinker has usually crossed over from occasional alcohol abuse to actual alcohol dependence.

-The disease of alcoholism affects everyone in the family whether they realize it or not.
+The disease of alcoholism can affect everyone in the family whether they realize it or not.

 Are You Helping or Enabling?